Richardscripts/Server-DndParty/README.md

 4. Create a Party with Admin access of who you allow to join and as what type of player: Dungeon Master or Player
 5. View all Parties on Home page.
 6. A11y Accessible for screenreaders
-7. Fully media response across multiple devices.
+7. Fully media responsive across multiple devices.